CHEAPEST ROUTE FROM Los Angeles TO Nagoya

 $36 is the cheapest deal found on momondo in the last two weeks for a flight to Nagoya.
 This flight is from Jeju City and is 96% cheaper than most flights to Nagoya.
 To find the cheapest price to Nagoya from your area, use momondo’s Airport-to-Airport Pricing Tool.

 In general, September is the cheapest month to fly from United States to Nagoya.
 Due to it being the ‘off-season’ during this time, you can expect flight prices to be around $750.
-If you aren’t able to travel to Nagoya during the month of September, then flying in May is also cheap.
-Prices for this month can be found on momondo for an average of $770.
+If you are unable to visit Nagoya during the month of September, then departing from United States during the month May is also very affordable.
+Most momondo users find prices during this month for around $770.

-The cheapest day to depart from United States to Nagoya is on a Friday.
-Travelers who choose to depart for Nagoya on a Friday will often find tickets for as low as $836.
+On average, the least expensive day to fly to Nagoya from United States is on a Friday. momondo users have found tickets for Friday departures for as low as $812.
+However, this price may fluctuate depending on the airline, the season, and holidays.
 Be sure to avoid booking your departure on a Sunday as prices are generally higher than usual.
-According to our data, the average ticket price to Nagoya on Sunday is $1,155.
+According to our data, the average ticket price to Nagoya on Sunday is $1,162.